ietf-rats-wg/eat/draft-ietf-rats-eat.md

 support decoding of all types of floating-point.

 * Other types --
-Use of Other types like bignums, regular expressions and such, SHOULD NOT be used.
+Other types like bignums, regular expressions and such, SHOULD NOT be used.
 The server MAY support them but is not required to so interoperability is not guaranteed.